 Our move to Spain wasn´t very comfortable for me but I managed to pass the difficulties by being positive.
 I tell you, you will need a lot of it when you have to travel alone to a foreign country and settle there with your husband and none of you know the language.

 It takes hard work for marriage to work.
 I don´t mean the type of hard work when you have to keep busy always because you want financial stability for the family.
-That is a responsible thought, but you also have to work mentally to keep the balance between your career, your relationship with your partner and your kids if you have.
+That is a responsible thought, but you also have to work mentally to keep the balance between your career, your relationship with your partner, and your kids if you have.
 Not to mention, with yourself.
 It´s never going to be easy, but it´s well worth the ride for yourself and for the ones important to you to never take focus away from the kindness and understanding that glue a marriage together.

 I´ve seen a lot of failed marriages and I often ask, did you really try to work it out?
 Did you take time to examine things between you and your partner?
 Did you focus more on the solution than the problem?

 A marriage will never work well without each other´s full cooperation.
-It´s like a sacred goal, or maybe a longing to have a good relationship out of love, respect and understanding.
+It´s like a sacred goal, or maybe a longing to have a good relationship out of love, respect, and understanding.
 All the riches in the world pale compared to the inner peace you gain when you have a partner that also helps you to grow in the process.

 My marriage is still young and anything can happen.
 However, I am willing to put in all the work to make it work without sacrificing my own dignity.
 That´s what I have learned from my past experiences surviving on the rough edges.
 I have scars from the past and bad reaction patterns to get rid of.
-I need room for myself and support for my dreams.
+I need room for myself and support in my dreams.
 It takes a great soulmate to see that, and I am happy that I´ve found one.